 What is thematic analysis software?

-Do they prioritize comfort over affordability?
-Would they rather pay more for faster service?
+How can businesses use thematic analysis software?
+For example, for finding themes in customer feedback.
+Do they rate comfort over affordability?
+Would they pay more for faster service?
 Thematic analysis software can help you find (and act on) those answers.

 How does thematic analysis software work?

 Here’s how thematic analysis software automatically analyzes customer feedback to identify and extract themes.

 Natural language processing (NLP)

 Natural language processing (NLP) is a subcategory of Linguistics and AI.
 NLP programs teach computers to analyze large amounts of natural language, aka text.

 Thematic analysis software uses NLP to find themes in text.
 Often, this software also displays that analysis in analytic tools and dashboards.